BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

-We used S2G\cite{ginosar2019learning}, as well as the SoTA algorithm audio2gestures\cite{li2021audio2gestures}, to cover both GAN and VAE models.
-The output layer of the S2G model was adapted for outputting 3D coordinates (see supplementary material for details of the model training).
-In the ablation study, the final generated 3D skeleton results were rendered and composited with audio for comparing in the user study.
-A total of 120 participant subjects compared the clips which were randomly sampled from Trinity and our dataset, with 5-20s in length.
-The participants were asked to evaluate the gestures correctness, i.e., physical correctness, diversity and gesture-audio synchrony.
-And for the gesture correctness test, the body and hands were evaluated separately.
-The results are shown in \ref{tab:tab2}, which demonstrates that our dataset received higher user preference in all aspects.
+We used S2G \cite{ginosar2019learning}, as well as the SoTA algorithm A2G \cite{li2021audio2gestures}, to cover both GAN and VAE models.
+The output layer of the S2G model was adapted for outputting 3D coordinates.
+In the ablation study, the final generated 3D skeleton results were rendered and composited with audio for comparison in the user study.
+A total of 120 participant subjects compared the clips randomly sampled from Trinity and our dataset, with 5-20s in length.
+The participants were asked to evaluate gestures correctness, \textit{i.e.}, physical correctness, diversity and gesture-audio synchrony.
+Furthermore, the body and hands were evaluated separately for the gesture correctness test.
+The results are shown in Table \ref{tab:tab2}, demonstrating that our dataset received higher user preference in all aspects.
 Especially for the hand movements, we outperformed the Trinity dataset by a large margin.
 This is probably due to the noise of the past motion capture devices and the lack of markers on the hands.
+Table \ref{tab:tabs1} shows preference ratios (\%) of 60 subjects who watch 20 random rendered 3D skeletons pairs per subjective test.
+Based on the score, the model trained on the BEAT dataset would be fitted into a more physically correct, diverse, and attractive distribution.